+Will you be driving through Arizona and New Mexico on I-40 without a lot of time to explore?
+Check out this one-day southwest road trip itinerary.
 There are many things to see and do in the American Southwest.
-From a variety of national parks like the Grand Canyon and Monument Valley to charming little towns, this area of the the country is really exceptional.
-Today’s guest contributor, Shelli Elledge from Written FYI, recently took a boomer road trip through the […]
+From a variety of national parks like the Grand Canyon and Monument Valley to charming little towns, […]

 When it comes to New Mexican travel, you won’t find a more vibrant state in the US.
 From colorful Santa Fe to off-the-beaten-path El Morro active boomers will find plenty of adventure.
 Our previous trips to the Land of Enchantment have been nothing short of spectacular, especially our New Mexico Backroads Adventure.
-Today’s guest writer, […]
+Guest writer, Sam […]

 On a visit to Santa Fe, New Mexico, boomers will find plenty of places to stay.
 From the luxurious Four Seasons Resort Rancho Encantado to the historic Santa Fe Hotel, accommodations cover every taste and pocketbook.
 But if you’re looking for a bed and breakfast within walking distance of downtown Santa Fe, Alan and I recommend […]